Patrick2402/image-version-analyzer/README.md

 ## FAQ

+**Q: When should I use the GUI vs CLI version?**
+A: Use the CLI for automation, CI/CD pipelines, or server environments.
+Use the GUI for interactive analysis, visual exploration of results, or if you prefer graphical interfaces.

 **Q: Why does the tool mark an image as outdated when I'm using an LTS version?**
 A: By default, the tool compares to the latest available version.
 Use a custom rule with `lts_versions` to enable LTS-aware version comparison.